How Do You Qualify For SSDI?

 Just Two Criteria — But They Are Difficult To Meet

-To qualify for either SSDI or supplemental security income (SSI), it is necessary to meet criteria for medical, as well as nonmedical requirements.
+To qualify for either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), it is necessary to meet certain medical criteria, as well as nonmedical requirements.

 Medical requirements: In order to qualify for benefits, it is of utmost importance to understand everything the SSA will expect in the application.
 This includes presenting all relevant medical records regarding the condition and symptoms you are experiencing, including: